OutSystems/docs-product/src/ref/errors-and-warnings/errors/required-property-value-error.md

 **Recommended action**

 You need to set a valid value for the On Click property for the Event.
+This value sets the behavior after a click on the element, and you must set it to one of the following:

+* An Action that is triggered on click.
+* A Screen to which the user is redirect on click.
+* A RedirectToURL, with an URL to which the user is redirect on click.

 For a [List Item](../../../ref/lang/auto/servicestudio-plugin-nrwidgets-listitem.md), [Button](../../../ref/lang/auto/servicestudio-plugin-nrwidgets-button.md), or [Link](../../../ref/lang/auto/servicestudio-plugin-nrwidgets-link.md), set a valid value for the On Click property of the Event.